GoogleCloudPlatform/community/tutorials/cloud-asset-inventory-auto-label-resources/index.md

 ### Create an Asset Feed for the organization or the folder

-Specify the asset types can be found on this [page](https://cloud.google.com/asset-inventory/docs/supported-asset-types).
+Specify the asset types.
+The supported ones can be found on this [page](https://cloud.google.com/asset-inventory/docs/supported-asset-types).
 These are the 4 types supported by the sample Cloud Function in this tutorial.

 ```bash
 ASSET_TYPES="compute.googleapis.com/Instance,container.googleapis.com/Cluster,sqladmin.googleapis.com/Instance,storage.googleapis.com/Bucket"